Contents

 - The school remains the Data Controller of all data entered into the assessment

-- GAF processes data only on the school's instructions and in accordance with their data protection obligations
+- SGAF processes data only on the school's instructions and in accordance with their data protection obligations

-- GAF implements appropriate technical and organisational security measures
+- SGAF implements appropriate technical and organisational security measures

-- GAF does not share school data with third parties except as necessary for service provision
+- SGAF does not share school data with third parties except as necessary for service provision

 - Schools retain the right to access, export, and delete their data

-- GAF cooperates with Data Subject Access Requests (DSARs) initiated by individuals
+- SGAF cooperates with Data Subject Access Requests (DSARs) initiated by individuals

 School Responsibilities